Conformal Patterson-Walker metrics: Introduction

 where $\dirac=\ga^c\wt{D}_c$ is the Dirac operator and $\ga$ denotes the Clifford multiplication. \item $(\wt{M},\mb{c})$ admits a (light-like) conformal Killing field $k$ with $k\in\ker \chi$. \item The Lie derivative of $\chi$ with respect to the conformal Killing field $k$ is

 \item The following integrability condition is satisfied for all $v^r, w^s\in\ker\chi$:

 \end{enumerate} \end{thm}

 In section~\ref{sec-einstein}, we achieve a complete description of {Einstein metrics} within the induced conformal class in terms of the underlying geometric objects.
 In what follows, $R \ind{_{DA}^C_B}$ is the curvature tensor of a torsion-free affine connection $D_A$ and $W \ind{_{DA}^C_B}$ is the (projectively invariant) totally trace-free part of $R \ind{_{DA}^C_B}$.
-That is, we use abstract indices $\wt{\mc{E}}^a \cong T\wt{M}$ on $\wt{M}$ and $\mc{E}^A \cong T{M}$ on ${M}$.
+That is, we use abstract indices $\wt{\mc{E}}^a \cong T\wt{M}$ on $\wt{M}$ and $\mc{E}^A \cong T{M}$ on ${M}$, and we shall not distinguish between bundles and spaces of sections notationally.
 Let us emphasize that the theorems below involve certain projectively invariant differential operators, and to formulate the invariance precisely will require the use of density-valued tensor fields.
 Leaving these details aside for the time being, the results can be stated as follows: \begin{thm} \begin{enumerate}[(a)] \item If the affine connection $D$ is Ricci-flat, then the induced Patterson--Walker metric $g$ is Ricci-flat. \item If the affine connection $D$ admits an {Euler-type} vector field $\xi$ satisfying the projectively invariant equation

 and the integrability condition $\xi^D W \ind{_{DA}^C_B} = 0$, then the induced Patterson--Walker metric $g$ is conformal to a Ricci-flat metric $\si_{\xi}^{-2}g$ off the zero-set of a rescaling function $\si_{\xi}$. \end{enumerate}